RikilG/ECC-Based-Authentication/README.md

 ## About The Project

-This repository implements the steps given by the ECC model proposed by Kumar, V., Ahmad, M., Kumari, A., A Secure Elliptic Curve Cryptography Based Mutual
+This repository implements the steps given by the ECC model proposed by Kumar, V., Ahmad, M., Kumari, A., [A Secure Elliptic Curve Cryptography Based Mutual Authentication Protocol for Cloud-assisted TMIS, Telematics and Informatics (2018)](https://doi.org/10.1016/j.tele.2018.09.001), and provides analysis w.r.t previous crypto system proposed by [Li et al](https://doi.org/10.1016/j.cmpb.2018.02.002).

-Authentication Protocol for Cloud-assisted TMIS, Telematics and Informatics (2018), [doi](https://doi.org/10.1016/) and provides analysis w.r.t other crypto systems.
+The main aim of this project is to simulate a system similar to the proposed protocol.
+Therefore, the model implements all the required steps given in the protocol and shows its working without relying on a network based model.

 Built With [Python](https://www.python.org)